MANISHBMK10/FIFO/README.md

 - **systolicArray.v**    - Systolic Array is matrix multiplication block made up of MACUnits.
 - **MACUnit.v**          - Basic matrix multiplication unit
 - **QuantizationUnit.v** - This unit converts 24-bits values to 8-bits values
-- **ActivationUnit.v**   - This unit passes the values that are greater than threshold value orelse 0 is passed
+- **ActivationUnit.v**   - This unit passes the values that are greater than threshold value or else 0 is passed

 ### Let's get Started -